khatibomar/gomania/README.md

 - **created_at**: Timestamp when record was created
 - **updated_at**: Timestamp when record was last updated

+### Smart Discovery System

+The discovery API (`/v1/programs`) provides intelligent search capabilities:

+1. **Local-First Search**: Searches your local podcast database first
+2. **Automatic Fallback**: If no local results found, automatically searches external sources
+3. **Unified Response**: Returns results in a consistent format regardless of source
+4. **Performance Optimized**: Caches external results to reduce API calls

+#### External Sources Integration
+- **iTunes API**: Search and discover podcasts from iTunes Store
+- **Smart Fallback**: Seamless transition to external search when local database has no matches
+- **Source Management**: Extensible architecture for adding new podcast sources
+- **Response Aggregation**: Combines results from multiple sources with metadata about each source
+- **Caching Layer**: Intelligent caching to improve performance and reduce external API calls

 ## 🌐 API Documentation

 [API.MD](API.md)